Religion in Tanzania: Statistics

 Religion-related statistics for Tanzania have been regarded as notoriously biased and unreliable.

 About 99 percent of the population in Zanzibar is Muslim.
 The largest religion in Dar es Salaam is Islam, comprising around 70% of its total population.
 There are also active communities of other religious groups, primarily on the mainland, such as Buddhists, Hindus, Sikhs, and Bahá'ís.

-Abrahamic
+Abrahamic religions

 Christianity

 The Christian population is largely composed of Roman Catholics and Protestants.
 Among the latter, the large number of Lutherans and Moravians point to the German past of the country while the number of Anglicans point to the British history of Tanganyika.
 All of them have had some influence in varying degrees from the Walokole movement (East African Revival), which has also been fertile ground for the spread of charismatic and Pentecostal groups.

 Islam

 On the mainland, Muslim communities are concentrated in coastal areas, with some large Muslim majorities also in inland urban areas especially and along the former caravan routes.
-40% of the country's Muslim population is Sunni; the remainder consists of several Shia subgroups (20%), mostly of Indian descent and the Ahmadiyya (15%), and a smaller subset of Ibadism and nondenominational Muslim practitioners.
+30% of the country's Muslim population is Sunni; the remainder consists of several Shia subgroups (40%), mostly of Indian descent and the Ahmadiyya (15%), and a smaller subset of Ibadism and nondenominational Muslim practitioners.